-- Container Transport Insurance & Maintenance (no charge)
+- Container & IOT Device Maintenance (no charge)

 - Annual report of battery volumes (weight) recycled

-How Many BTS Container Will You Be Supplied With
+How Many BTS Containers Will You Be Supplied With

 The number of Containers we would recommend initially supplying you is a function of your estimated monthly volumes of batteries and number of locations you would want to place the containers at.